observ-vol-mgt/observ-vol-mgt/contrib/end2end/poc/insight_based_poc/README.md

 ```commandline
 docker-compose -f docker-compose-quay.yml up -d
 ```
-2. Confirm that the metrics are flowing correctly in the `thanos query` UI: `http://127.0.0.1:19192`
+2. Confirm that the metrics are available in `thanos query` UI: `http://127.0.0.1:19192`
-Confirm metrics `k8s_pod_network_bytes` or `nwdaf_5G_network_utilization` are available.
+The following metrics should be available: `k8s_pod_network_bytes` and `nwdaf_5G_network_utilization`.
 There should be a single metric for each edge, hence a total of four metrics.

 3. Next, we trigger the controller to draw insights
 ```commandline
 make perform_analysis
 ```
 or
 Via the manager API. `http://127.0.0.1:5010/apidocs/#/Controller/post_api_v1_analyze`

 4. Verify the generated insights in the Controller UI: `http://127.0.0.1:5000/insights`
 Click `Insights details 4` and the analysis should show three metrics (`k8s_pod_network_bytes($app,c0,metricgen2:8001,west,$IP),nwdaf_5G_network_utilization(analytic_function,c0,metricgen1:8000,east,$IP),nwdaf_5G_network_utilization(analytic_function,c0,metricgen2:8001,west,$IP) `) that are correlated with `k8s_pod_network_bytes`.

 5. The insights can be used just as a recommendation or for full-automation where corresponding transform will be applied to each edge to handle the pruning.
 In this poc we will run in full automation mode.

 6. The controller triggers transformation in each cloud which can be seen using the manager UI:
 Access `http://127.0.0.1:5010/apidocs/#/Processor%20Configuration/getProcessorConfig`.
 Use `east` and `west` in the UI combo box as the processor ids to check transformation added to individual clouds.

-7. You can visualize the change in the metrics values:
+8. You can visualize the change in the metrics values:
 Execute the query `k8s_pod_network_bytes or nwdaf_5G_network_utilization`) in the `thanos query` UI (in graph mode).
 You will see only `k8s_pod_network_bytes` with label ` processor="east"` flowing.
 Other analyzed as similar metrics are now being pruned/dropped.

-8. To end the POC and clean docker execute:
+9. To end the POC and clean docker execute:
 ```commandline
 make end
 ```